 - Green onion, sour cream to garnish

-- Dice the bacon.
-Saute in stock pot until crispy.
+Dice the bacon.
+Saute in a stock pot until crispy.
 Strain and put aside.

-- Peel, split, and seed both butternut squash.
-Dice them.
-Toss them with 1 tbs. brown sugar, 1/2 tsp. cracked black pepper, and enough olive oil to coat.
+Peel, split, and seed both butternut squash.
+Dice them and toss them with brown sugar, black pepper, and enough olive oil to coat.
 Lay it out on a foil-lined cookie sheet.
-Roast in oven for 30 to 35 minutes.
+Roast in the oven for 30 to 35 minutes.

-- While that’s roasting, chop carrots, celery, onion, garlic, and potato.
-Saute everything but the potato, with literally a pinch of cinnamon [[cinnamon is VERY strong]] about five to eight minutes in the pot where you cooked the bacon.
+While that’s roasting, chop carrots, celery, onion, garlic, and potato.
+Saute everything but the potato, with literally a pinch of cinnamon (cinnamon is VERY strong) for about five to eight minutes in the pot where you cooked the bacon.

-- Add the puree and half the bacon into the pot with the potato and heavy cream.
-Bring to boil.
-Reduce to simmer.
-Keep covered.
-Soup is done when the potatoes are tender, about 20 minutes.
+Add the puree, half the bacon, the potato and heavy cream to the pot.
+Bring it to boil, reduce to simmer, and cover the pot.
+The soup will be done when the potatoes are tender, about 20 minutes.

-- Garnish with green onion, sour cream, and the rest of the bacon.
-Serve.
-Enjoy.
+Garnish with green onion, sour cream, and the rest of the bacon.
+Then, serve and enjoy.